Akamemz/macro_forecasting/README.md

 # macro_forecasting

-Macro-economic forecasting pipeline replicating Time-IMM, with GR-Add and XAttn-Add multimodal fusion on top of IMM-TSF backbones.
+Macro-economic forecasting pipeline replicating Time-IMM, with GR-Add and XAttn-Add multimodal fusion on top of IMM-TSF backbones using the wdi data and imf reports text.

 ## Dependencies